davidamato8861/sass-blog/entries/entry04-data_maps.md

 changed.

 #### Takeaways
-- If you are using codeacademy, make sure to go over the lessons you pass and not just pass them because they could be helpful later on.
+- If you are using codeacademy, make sure to go over the lessons you pass because they could be helpful later on.
-- For those studying sass, its good to use the sass [documentation](http://sass-lang.com/documentation/) if you forget something.
+- For those studying sass, a really helpful tool is the sass [documentation](http://sass-lang.com/documentation/) page.
+Refer back to it if you do not understand something.

 [Previous](entry03-var.md)